TreyCowell/HardwareFinal/README.md

 On the underside of the duck there are two holes for index finger buttons that will allow for new duck abilities which are to go invisable briefly and to send a fake duck to distract the hunter.

-The duck will feature a breadboard, an ardiuno, a vibration motor at the base of the neck, and four buttons total (2 wings, 2 abilities).
+The duck will feature a breadboard, an ardiuno, a vibration motor at the base of the neck that vibrates whent he duck is shot at in game, and four buttons (2 wings, 2 abilities).

 -----